martinschneider01/martinschneider01/README.md

 📍 Living in Lyon, France

-💻 Working @LinkValue since 2019, currently developping React for @BedrockStreaming
+💻 Working at @LinkValue since 2019, currently developping React for @BedrockStreaming

 👨‍🏫 Studied at @42Lyon

-📚 JavaScript / Typescript Dev, mostly React but always looking for something new to learn
+📚 JavaScript & Typescript Dev, mostly React but always looking for something new to learn

-🎶 Going to a lot of concerts / festivals, often as a volunteer
+🎶 Going to a lot of concerts and festivals, often as a volunteer